-It was used as a standard of measurement in England several centuries back.
-Barley has healing properties and barley water and barley tea are 2 popular beverages in Asia that are made from it.
+- It was used as a standard of measurement in England several centuries back.
+Barley has healing properties, and barley water and barley tea are two popular beverages in Asia that are made from it.

-- The fiber in barley keeps the intestine and colon healthy reducing chances of digestive issues like constipation, hemorrhoids and colon cancer.
+- The fibre in barley keeps the intestine and colon healthy, reducing chances of digestive issues like constipation, haemorrhoids and colon cancer.

-- Barley also has plant lignans that are said to reduce risk of breast cancer as well as other hormone related cancers.
+- Barley also has plant lignans that are said to reduce the risk of breast cancer as well as other hormone-related cancers.

-- The soluble fiber beta glucan is known to reduce glucose absorption and helps to keep both the glucose and insulin levels low thus helping to prevent diabetes.
+- The soluble fibre beta-glucan is known to reduce glucose absorption and helps to keep both the glucose and insulin levels low, thus helping to prevent diabetes.

-- The high fiber, both soluble as well as insoluble lower the cholesterol and triglyceride levels.
+- The high fibre, both soluble as well as insoluble, lowers the cholesterol and triglyceride levels.

 - Selenium content helps to maintain skin elasticity, protects against free radicals and boosts immunity.
-The excellent levels of this mineral also ensures reduction of risk of several cancers.
+The excellent levels of this mineral also ensure the reduction of risk of several cancers.

-- Barley consumption aids in preventing development of gallstones.
+- Barley consumption aids in preventing the development of gallstones.

-It reduces blood pressure, prevents oxidation of free radicals and offers protection against cardiovascular disease in those post menopausal women who consume 6 servings of whole grains like barley a week.
-It also reduces risk of heart failure.
+It reduces blood pressure, prevents oxidation of free radicals and offers protection against cardiovascular disease in those postmenopausal women who consume 6 servings of whole grains like barley a week.
+It also reduces the risk of heart failure.

 Just 1 cup of cooked barley will provide 32% of the daily requirement of copper.